BigBangData/BirdcallTimer/README.md

 `TODO: EXPAND`

-### Data

-I downloaded the audio and metadata from the Kaggle machine-learning competition [Cornell Birdcall Identification](https://www.kaggle.com/c/birdsong-recognition).

-Originally intended for... `TODO: EXPAND`

 ---

-## Limitations and Future Steps

-`TODO: EXPAND`
+## Acknowledgments

+I'm indebted to the **xeno-canto project** ([www.xeno-canto.org](https://www.xeno-canto.org/)) and the [Macaulay Library](https://macaulaylibrary.org/) at the [Cornell Lab of Ornithology](https://www.birds.cornell.edu/home) for their impressive collections of bird sounds and pictures, respectively.

+I downloaded bird recordings and recording metadata from the Kaggle machine-learning competition [Cornell Birdcall Identification](https://www.kaggle.com/c/birdsong-recognition).
+Bird pictures and picture metadata were manually obtained from the Macaulay Library.

 ---